 - Siena Literacy Center and Dominican Literacy Center: Both these organizations are dedicated to fighting the growing illiteracy problem in America, one adult at a time.
 Both run by the Adrian Dominican nuns, the SLC and DLC are doing great works in helping people learn to read.
 And what are writers without an audience to read them?
 Please go to their websites and see how you can help.

 - Detroit Public Library

-- Grey Wolfe Scriptorium: This is a new bookstore in my town.
+- Grey Wolfe Scriptorium: This is a new bookstore in my town that sells my stuff.
 It caters specifically to local authors!